rreece/pyframe/README.md

 -   Another version of the pyframe code in a CERN svn, with particularly detailed implementations for reconstruction and performance for ATLAS Run 1, is in [PennTau/pyframe](https://svnweb.cern.ch/trac/penn/browser/PennTau/)
 -   Another version of the pyframe code in a CERN svn is [atlasgroups/PhysicsAnalysis/pyframe](https://svnweb.cern.ch/trac/atlasgroups/browser/PhysicsAnalysis/pyframe).
+-   There are certainly other versions forked in other CERN svn/git repos between 2010-2016.

 ## See also